sourcegraph/sourcegraph-open-in-sublime/README.md

 Adds a button to the Sourcegraph's extension panel and at the top of files in code hosts like GitHub (when the Sourcegraph browser extension is installed) that will open the current file in Sublime Text.

-**This extension requires all git repos to be already cloned under the base path with their original names.**
+**This extension requires all git repos to be cloned and available on your local machine.**

 <picture>
 <source srcset="https://user-images.githubusercontent.com/37420160/96816775-e9760400-13eb-11eb-812f-85046bd4db6d.png" media="(prefers-color-scheme: dark)" />